snhu-ejanow/CS499-ePortfolio/README.md

 - All elements are now dynamic and will no longer obscure each other when the window is resized
 - A sidebar with quick-navigation buttons allows users to jump to any point in the slideshow
 - "First" and "Last" buttons have been added to allow the user to skip to the beginning or end
+- All buttons have been moved to below the quick navigation bar
 - The text box will either be below or to the right of the image, whichever area has more space
 - The text box can be interacted with to reveal a longer description of each health resort

 The enhanced artifact can be found [here](https://github.com/snhu-ejanow/CS499-ePortfolio/tree/main/Janowski%20-%20Slide%20Show%20Enhanced).

 ## Enhancement 2 - Algorithms & Data Structures
+The artifact used is an OpenGL C++ render of the Street-facing side of the US Federal Reserve Back in Downtown Chicago, created for CS 330.
+The goal is to display proficiency in OpenGL be creating a scene containing several different types of meshes, textures, materials, and lighting and objects comprised of multiple different types of meshes.

+The original C++ artifact files can be found [here](https://github.com/snhu-ejanow/CS499-ePortfolio/tree/main/Janowski%20-%20OpenGL%20Render%20Original).
+The main files of focus are SceneManager.h and SceneManager.cpp

+This artifact was chosen because it provided the opportunity to display improvements in

+The enhanced artifact can be found

+## Enhancement 3 - Databases
+The artifact used is the same Health Resort slideshow utilized for Enhancement 1.